Skip to main contentSkip to navigation

 The Rosewood Problem

 The Seagate Rosewood family of 2.5" drives (ST1000LM035, ST2000LM007, ST1000LM048, ST500LM030) are among the most common failed drives in data recovery labs.
-These slim 7mm drives ship inside Seagate Backup Plus and Expansion enclosures, LaCie Rugged and Porsche Design externals (Seagate acquired LaCie in 2014), and laptops from HP, Dell, and Apple.
+These slim 7mm drives ship inside Seagate Backup Plus and Expansion enclosures, LaCie Rugged and Porsche Design portable externals (Seagate acquired LaCie in 2012), and laptops from HP, Dell, and Apple.

 Three Failure Modes